boiding/book/src/brain.md

 Because of that we will describe the various parts in pseudo code.

 ## Registering
-But you the first thing to do is register you brain server to the workshop server.
+But the first thing to do is register you brain server to the workshop server.
 Each starter kit provides a means of registering, so pick one of the provided starter kits and follow the instructions in the README.